artela-network/session-key-aspect/aspect/README.md

 #### **Bind Aspect**

-There are three ways to bind Aspects:
+There are two ways to bind Aspects:

+* Use `Aspect-tool` console command
 * Use `artela-web3.js` to call Aspect system contract
-* Use `Aspect-tool` console command